supervisely-ecosystem/tags-to-image-urls/README.md

 ## Overview

-App create report from [Supervisely](https://app.supervise.ly) images project, which contain matching tags to lists of images to which these tags belong, and prepares downloadable `json` file.
+App create report from [Supervisely](https://app.supervise.ly) images project and prepares downloadable `json` file.
+Report contain matching tags to lists of images to which these tags belong.